RoofooEvazan/Roofoo-s-PD2-Loot-Filter/README.md

 - **Steel Pillar** downgraded to ★☆☆ (Eth remains ★★★)
 - **Widowmaker** upgraded to ★☆☆
 - **Purgatory** downgraded to ★☆☆ (Eth remains ★★★)
+- Fixed an issue which was causing eth unique spears and polearms to hide but make the drop sound

 ---